 The ONS Economic Statistics Classifications Committee (ESCC), a panel of experts in national accounting, is responsible for helping establish the correct statistical treatment of all the units and transactions covered by the UK National Accounts.
 To aid the ESCC in reaching its decisions, a small secretariat team gathers relevant information, collates the relevant guidance and presents the evidence for consideration.

 In straightforward cases, two members will agree the classification on behalf of the ESCC.
-Cases that are not straightforward are fully discussed by the ESCC, which establishes a recommendation that is approved by the Chair of the ESCC and, in particularly challenging and statistically significant cases, the Director of Macroeconomic Statistics and Analysis (MSA).
+Cases that are not straightforward are fully discussed by the ESCC, which establishes a recommendation that is approved by the Chair of the ESCC and, in particularly challenging and statistically significant cases, the Director of Macroeconomic and Environment Statistics and Analysis (MESA).
 More information on how we reach classification decisions can be found on our classification process page.

 Economic statistics classification decisions can have a large impact on economic statistics and so classification decisions are considered carefully and those with a significant impact are authorised at a senior level.